-Distributed tracing not possible when using Google Cloud Load Balancer
+Distributed tracing not working when using Google Cloud Load Balancer

 This is Hasegawa (@rarirureluis) from the Service Reliability Group (SRG) of the Media Headquarters.

-This article explains an issue where distributed tracing does not work as expected in an environment using Google Cloud Load Balancer.
+This article explains the issue where distributed tracing does not work as expected in an environment using Google Cloud Load Balancer.

 Introduction

-In environments that use Google Cloud Load Balancer, you may encounter issues with distributed tracing not working as expected.
+In environments using Google Cloud Load Balancer, you may encounter issues where distributed tracing does not work as expected.

 traceparent